 For small rooms like this, you’ll have cuts all along those walls.
 You’ll also need to plan how you’ll lay the tile and still get out of the room!
 For the closets, I worked the left side of the room, so I could walk out on the right.
 Then worked the right side after that sides mortar set.

 Tip Eight – Make Cuts for Large Sections before using Thinset

 If I am explaining this right, you can see how I had to move around to different parts of the bathroom while sections were drying.
 That’s why planning ahead is so important AND making sure the tiles are perfectly straight so that you have enough room to put tiles in the open spaces the next day.

 I also think it saves me so much time to make a bunch of cuts at once.
 So, I would sketch out a guide with measurements for 5 to 10 tiles.
 After cutting all of those tiles, I’d lay them in their spots and make sure everything fit before spreading any mortar.

 I’d then decide which order I wanted to install them in.
 Then number them and stack them up with the first one on top.
 I’d spread the mortar for that whole section, then lay them all in one go.
 Making sure to level and line them up perfectly.

-You’ll also need to clean mortar out of cracks and off the tiles as you go.
-Again, watch loads of YouTube videos to make sure you know every single thing to expect.
+Again, make sure to clean mortar out of cracks and off the tiles as you go.
+And, watch loads of YouTube videos to make sure you know every single thing to expect.
 There are so many details to think about when tiling.

 Feeling inspired?
-Now you know how to get this Marble Look Porcelain Tile Floor.
+Now you know my DIY Tips for Installing Floor Tile Faster and Better.
 Let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.